laravel/docs/validation.md

 <a name="rule-required"></a>
 #### required

 The field under validation must be present in the input data and not empty.
-A field is considered "empty" is one of the following conditions are true:
+A field is considered "empty" if one of the following conditions are true:

 - The value is `null`.
 - The value is an empty string.